RaktimJS/boron/README.md

 ## What is Boron?

 **Boron** is a dual-mode JSON data engine designed to make working with structured data simple and consistent.
-It uses a schema-driven, form-like system for creating data, and a command-style interface for querying, updating, and deleting it.
+It uses a schema-driven, form-like system for creating and updating data, and a command-style interface for querying and deleting it.
 Instead of relying on a custom language, Boron works directly with JSON structures, offering the clarity and control of SQL-like operations without introducing new syntax.

 **NOTE:** This is the MVP (Minimum Viable Product) version.